Barcelona Transport

 T-Jove

-The T-Jove is a ticket for young people aged under 25 years.
+The T-Jove is a ticket for people aged under 30 years.
 It gives unlimited journeys for 90 days on all forms of transport.
 The 90 day period starts when you first use the ticket.
 Valid on L9 to the airport.

-There are many more tickets available including very useful tickets if you are just visiting the city for 2, 3, 4, and 5 day travel cards.
+There are many more tickets available including very useful tickets if you’re just visiting the city for a few days.
+The Hola Barcelona Travel Card has tickets for 1, 2, 3, 4 and 5 days.
+They give unlimited journeys including travel to the airport.

 Full information on all Barcelona transport tickets.